skippy-io/skippy-io.github.io/docs/docs/docs.markdown

   ...
 ```

-Note that your extension must be provided as dependency to Skippy's Maven plugin and your tests.
+Your extension must be provided as dependency to Skippy's Maven plugin and your tests.

 ## Skippy in your CI pipeline